VoidLeech/Paths-Are-Roads/readme.md

 The values for this data pack can be overwritten or added to like any other.
 See the [Minecraft Wiki on Tag Json Format](https://minecraft.wiki/w/Tag#JSON_format) for how-to.
 You'll have to create a folder dedicated to Paths are Roads in your data folder, and then use the same folder and file names used by Paths are Roads.
 The ones one should typically need are listed and linked below.

 #### Supporting new blocks
 Blocks that have to count as path are tagged [paths_are_roads:paths](data/paths_are_roads/tags/blocks/paths.json).
 It is recommended that you copy your changes/additions to the [paths_are_roads:paths](data/paths_are_roads/tags/items/paths.json) item tag as well, so you can search for which blocks count as paths in-game.
+Blocks that have to count as path markers are tagged [paths_are_roads:path_markers](data/paths_are_roads/tags/blocks/path_markers.json).
+There is an item tag for these as well.

 #### Supporting new entities
 Entities that will be sped up by paths without question must be tagged [paths_are_roads:unconditional_user](data/paths_are_roads/tags/entity_types/unconditional_user.json).
 Other entities tend to have requirements that can be found in specific [subfolders](data/paths_are_roads/tags/entity_types/), and adding an entity to these will likely do nothing for them, as the conditions are specific to how the saddling, taming or riding otherwise is implemented.
 Adding new conditions is possible but will require copying and overriding the [check_if_should_check_for_path](data/paths_are_roads/functions/check_if_should_check_for_path.mcfunction) function, adding your functionality to it, and adding the tag for your new condition to the [paths_are_roads:path_user](data/paths_are_roads/tags/entity_types/path_user.json) tag.